 For freight RUs, the Network Rail and freight operator payment rates are common across all freight operators, reflecting the cost incurred by freight operators as a result of lateness and cancellations, and the cost imposed on Network Rail as a result of third party delay.
 For charter RUs, the Network Rail and charter operator payment rates are common across all charter operators, as in the freight performance regime.

 The performance scheme has to meet requirements set out in Regulation 16 and Schedule 3 of the Access, Management and Licensing Regulations.
-Further information on the performance scheme may be found in ORR's 'Criteria and procedures for approval of track access contracts', which is available at:
+Further information on the performance scheme may be found on ORR's website.